Sections in this article

 Saturn, moving through the sign of the natal Moon, brings toil and tribulation but also the fruits of perseverance to those who remain steadfast in their duties.

-Remedies and Practices to Navigate Sade Sati
+Remedies and Practices to Work With Sade Sati

 Commonly recommended remedies include: